Influenza supports for BC Public Service employees

 For people leaders

-Safe work practices and making health and safety management a priority keeps communicable disease risk low in BC Public Service workplaces.
+Safe work practices and making health and safety management a priority helps keep the risk of respiratory illnesses and other communicable diseases low in BC Public Service workplaces.

 BC Public Service workplaces must implement Communicable Disease Prevention Plans (CDPPs) (PDF, 179KB) as part of their workplace health and safety responsibilities.
 CDPPs are a regulated requirement for all workplaces in BC.